 While we have discussed Hasting’s reluctance to his position as CEO of Pure Software, he stayed on while also trying to hire the right vice president.
 However, he has stated that he made a mistake in hiring and changing sales vice presidents every year for five years in a row.

 Since then, Hastings has gotten better at hiring, but it remains an “inexact science.”
-With experience, he advises that an essential part of hiring is checking references because candidates could lie during their interviews.
-The interview is merely just the starting point, and the references are what solidify the behavior of the candidate.
-Hastings also prefaces his advice to fellow entrepreneurs by saying that he is still not the best judge of character, but in his case, it is a practice.
+Based on his experience, he advises that an essential part of hiring is checking references because candidates could lie during their interviews.
+The interview is merely the starting point, and the references are what solidify the behavior of the candidate.
+Hastings also prefaces his advice to fellow entrepreneurs by saying that he is still not the best judge of character, but it’s a work in progress.

 4) Qwikster debacle